-Our schools used to be a priority to study to go to college, now kids I like Mc Bain the way it is No bike or walking paths
+Our schools used to be a priority to study to go to college, now kids are being told you're not going to make it at college, go to trade school.

+No bike or walking paths

 Why would anyone want to move here?